So what is DBT? There is a TON of information about it below.

 I can learn all this on my own or with my therapist, so, again I ask, do I have to attend group?

 Skills groups provide accountability, not just to yourself, but to a group of others who are also learning to incorporate healthier behaviors into their routine.
 In these classes, participants learn as much from each other as they do from the group leaders.
 We all have something to contribute.
 Additionally, learning in a group setting allows for practice opportunities.
-Wouldn't you rather practice saying "no" to a safe stranger before you have to say it to a friend, partner, or boss?
+Wouldn't you rather practice saying "no" to a safe person who also knows or is learning these skills before you have to say it to a friend, partner, or boss?
 And are you really going to sit through a mindfulness mediation on your own?

 You still didn't answer my question -- do I have to go to group?